christosgalano/terraform-template-repo/README.md

 ![deploy](./assets/images/deploy.png)

-## Join the Community and Provide Your Feedback
+## Contributing

-Information on how to join the community and provide your feedback can be found in [CONTRIBUTING.md](/CONTRIBUTING.md).
+Information about contributing to this project can be found [here](/CONTRIBUTING.md).

 ## License